Retail · E-commerce · Fortune 500

 The challenge

-Modernize the e-commerce experience for a Fortune 500 parts retailer — make it easier for customers to find the right product for their specific vehicle, and help relaunch the site without losing the customers who depend on it.
+Modernize the e-commerce experience for a Fortune 500 parts retailer used by millions.
+Make it easier for customers to confidently find the right product for their specific vehicle, then ship a full site relaunch without losing the people who depend on it.

 My role

-Senior UI Designer and team lead for design on a cross-functional Product Discovery team — plus mentorship, approvals, and onboarding for junior and associate designers.
+Senior UI Designer and design lead for a cross-functional Product Discovery team.
+Hands-on UI work, team direction, design approvals, and mentorship for junior and associate designers.

 Outcome

-Shipped the Product Finder (still in production), multi-state AZ Rewards flows, and contributed to a complete site relaunch with no reported loss in traffic.
+Shipped the Product Finder (still in production, expanded from 3 to 8+ product categories), all AZ Rewards enrollment states, and contributed to a full site relaunch with zero reported traffic loss at cutover.

 The challenge

-A Fortune 500 e-commerce site where the customer's first question is almost always: "will this part fit my vehicle?"
+A Fortune 500 e-commerce site where every customer's first question is: "will this part fit my vehicle?"

-AutoZone serves millions of customers who don't browse for fun — they show up because something broke, something needs to be replaced, or they're mid-repair and missing a part.
-The hardest design problem in this category isn't selling.
-It's confidence: helping a customer be sure that the product on the page is the right product for the vehicle in their driveway.
+AutoZone serves millions of customers who aren't browsing for fun.
+They show up because something broke, something needs replacing, or they're mid-repair and missing a part.
+The hardest design problem in this space isn't selling.
+It's confidence: helping a customer feel absolutely sure that the product on the page is the right one for the vehicle sitting in their driveway.

 Selected projects